alcantariel/ocp-java-17/Chapter 01/README.md

 #### Writing Literals

-When a number is present in the code, it's called a `literal`.
+When a number is present in the code, it is called a `literal`.
 By default, Java assumes you are defining an int value with a numeric literal.

 In the following example, the number listed is bigger than what fits in an int.